When will the next course start?Book Courses On-Line Now

 The lessons will provide instruction and supervised practice in the basic technique of the sport of archery – modern recurve bows and longbows only.
 All equipment is supplied and beginners are strongly advised not to purchase any equipment before the course.

 Lessons are normally on Wednesday evenings from 7.00 pm onward.
+Sessions will be a minimum of 90 minutes, but may run longer – especially if the light is good.
 In order to join the club after you have finished the course you must successfully complete all 4 sessions.

 Junior Archery is encouraged at the Club (minimum age 8 years) but certain restrictions do apply for safety and insurance purposes.